 The Mac Pro and the Apple Pro Display XDR may start shipping to customers in September, after updates to the Apple website seemingly suggests a more refined release date for the Mac workstation and its screen than Apple's previous advisement of the fall.

-The same date is also offered when clicking on the related "Notify me" link further down the page for the Apple Pro Display XDR.
+The same date is also offered when clicking on the related "Notify me" link further down the page for Apple's Pro Display XDR.
 However, selecting the same "Notify me" buttons on the page of each product brings up the same box but with the text "Coming This Fall."

 While the data on the site is likely to be accurate, with a high probability that Apple will be bringing out the Mac Pro and the companion display in September, the revelation is a small slip for the company's marketing of the hardware with a wider delivery window.